OwinoMumbo/wsl/README_WSL (1).md

    Plugins:
-###We Install node Js to check if asdf is working as a package installer
+### We Install node Js to check if asdf is working as a package installer

         asdf install nodejs latest
         asdf local nodejs latest
         asdf global nodejs latest

-###We Install elixir and erlang plugins
+### We Install elixir and erlang plugins

         asdf plugin add erlang
         asdf plugin add elixir

+### We check for the latest version of erlang and elixir supported by ElixirLs plugin
+the update on support can be found in the link here [Elixir ls Documentation](https://github.com/elixir-lsp/elixir-ls)

         asdf list-all erlang
         KERL_BUILD_DOCS=yes asdf install erlang 25.3.2.3
         asdf install elixir 1.15.0-otp-25

+###
         asdf local elixir 1.15.0-otp-25
         asdf global elixir 1.15.0-otp-25
         asdf local erlang 25.3.2.3